telerik/kendo-vue/docs/styling/customizing.md

 To take full control over the appearance of the Kendo UI for Vue components, you can create your own styles by using [ThemeBuilder](slug:themebuilder).

 ThemeBuilder is a web application that enables you to create new themes and customize existing ones.
 Every change that you make is visualized almost instantly.
-Once you are done styling the Vue components, you can export a zip file with the styles for your theme and use them in your Vue app.
+After styling the Vue components, export a zip file with the theme's styles and use them in your Vue app.

 ## Suggested Links